ntop/n2n/doc/CRYPTO.md

 ### Pearson Hashing

-For general purpose hashing, n2n employs Pearson hashing as it offers different hash sizes and is said to not be too collidy.
+For general purpose hashing, n2n employs Pearson hashing as it offers variable hash sizes and is said to not be too collidy.
 However, this is not a cryptographically secure hashing function which by the way is not required here: The hashing is never applied in a way that the hash shall proove the knowledge of a secret without showing the secret.

 _Pearson hashing is tweakable by making your own permutation of the 256 byte table._